-Can Anyone Submit to ITP?
+Can Anyone Submit an ITP?

 When are proposals due?

-We’ll be taking submissions until December 3, 2016.
+We’ll be taking submissions until November 7, 2019.

 Why is the MSF asking for presenters?

 Glad you asked!
 A forum is “a place, meeting, or medium where ideas and views on a particular issue can be exchanged” and MSF forums are based around audience interaction with experts.
 Our forums generally include a panel of experts on a topic who will give an introduction to their work, followed by Q&A with the audience and other panelists.
 The science should be presented in a way that anyone who has taken high school science can understand it.
 Talks/Presentations are essentially the same as forums, but presented by one person who then engages in moderated Q&A with the audience.

 How do you choose which submitted programming is chosen?